marcelino-borges/Firebase-BackAndFrontEnd/README.md

 # Firebase Project

 Project made to study Firebase as a college task.
-BackEnd using Firebase Functions and FrontEnd using Firebase Hosting.
+Nodejs BackEnd using hosted at Firebase Functions and AngularJS FrontEnd hosted at Firebase Hosting.

 ## API DOCUMENTATION (PORTUGUESE)